Septic Services in Godley, TX

 New System Installation

 New construction on acreage around Godley keeps local installers busy.
 A conventional system for a three-bedroom home runs $5,800-$7,200 in the Godley area.
 Properties with clay subsoil challenges or shallow bedrock may need aerobic systems at $8,500-$12,000.
 Some ranch lots with steep terrain or poor percolation results require drip irrigation systems, which run $10,000-$14,000.
-The EPA notes that properly designed and maintained systems can last 20-30 years or more.
 Every new installation starts with a site and soil evaluation to determine what your specific lot can handle.

 Septic Repair